-This section helps define the land for which you should report agricultural activities.
-It also provides space for reporting landlords, renters, and the location(s) of agricultural activities.
+This section determines the land for which you should report agricultural activities.
+It also provides space for reporting landlords, renters, and location(s) of agricultural activities.

-Changes in Acres Operated in 1978 - Report all land that YOU USED or expect to use during 1978 for crops and livestock production, even if some or all of the land is currently not part of your operation.
+Changes in the Acres Operated in 1978 - Report all land that YOU USED during 1978, and the crops and livestock production on that land, even if some or all of it was no longer a part of your operation on December 31, 1978.

-If you had agricultural operations at any time during 1978, but have since stopped, include the land you operated in section 1 and report the 1978 crop and livestock production and sales from the land for the portion of the year that you operated it.
-Please explain in the Remarks at the bottom of page 2 that in 1978 you retired, sold out, or otherwise have discontinued farming, reaching, or operating any other agricultural activity and give the approximate date.
+If you had agriculture operations at any time during 1978, but quit farming before December 31, 1978, report your 1978 crop and livestock production and sales from that land for the portion of the year that you operated the land.
+Please explain in the margin of the report form (or on a separate sheet of paper) that you quit farming or ranching during 1978 and give the approximate date and the name and address of the present operator, if known.

 If you acquired land for agricultural operations, but did not use it for livestock or crop production in 1978, include the land in section 1.
-Please explain the changes in acres, if necessary, in Remarks at the bottom of page 2.
+Please explain in the margin or on a separate sheet of paper.

-In completing section 1, include all land that you were associated with in 1978 regardless of location or use.
-Do not include holdings of residential property not associated with agricultural operations.
+Completing Items 1, 2, 3, and 4 of Section 1-Use items 1, 2, and 3 to determine the acres of land that are your responsibility for the purpose of making the agriculture census report.
+Include all land that you were associated with in 1978, regardless of location or use, but do not include holdings of residential property not associated with agricultural operations.
 Report all land in whole acres in this section.
-If you used less than one acre, report it as one acre.